whatl3y/txr/README.md

 # node-txr (transfer)

-Send files from one computer to another easier than you ever have before, regardless of the network both are on.
+Send files from one computer/server to another easier than you ever have before.
 As long as both have an internet connection, you can send files to each other.

 ## Example